MP for Chester North and Neston

 Parliamentary Under-Secretary (Housing, Communities and Local Government)

-Samantha Dixon is a Labour and Co-operative MP for Chester North and Neston, elected in December 2022.
-She has served as Parliamentary Under-Secretary for Housing, Communities and Local Government since September 2025 and sits on several committees, including the Representation of the People Bill committee and the Speaker's Committee on the Electoral Commission.
-Earlier in her parliamentary career she held a whip role and served on multiple policy and treasury-related committees.
+Samantha Dixon is the Labour (Co-op) MP for Chester North and Neston, elected in December 2022.
+She currently serves as Parliamentary Under-Secretary for Housing, Communities and Local Government, a role she has held since September 2025, and has taken on a range of parliamentary responsibilities including committee work and whip duties.
+She has sat on committees such as the Representation of the People Bill committee and the Speaker's Conference on Works of Art, and previously served as Opposition Whip in the Commons.

 Generated 21 February 2026